KernelWanderers/OCSysInfo/README.md

       - `Name`
       - `NumberOfCores`
       - `NumberOfLogicalProcessors`
-      - CPU BaseFamily and “CombinedModel” – since we manually construct BaseModel and ExternalModel by simply doing the following:
-        - ExternalModel: `(n >> 0x4) & 0xf`
-        - BaseModel: `n & 0xf`
-      - CPU ExternalFamily is constructed by [getting the return value of the `EAX` register](https://github.com/iabtw/OCSysInfo/blob/main/src/dumps/Windows/win.py#L44-L47), and performing a right bit shift 20 times, and using the logical `AND` operator with the value `0xf`: `(eax >> 20) & 0xf`

     <br />

     - `Win32_VideoController` — information about the current system's **GPU devices** in use.
 The only properties we seek out are `Name` (the GPU's friendly name) and `PNPDeviceID`, which is basically its PCI path; it includes the device id and vendor id, which we extract.